-When dealing with ductwork issues and mold consider the following:
+When dealing with ductwork issues consider the following:

-– Depending on test results for mold in your home, ductwork can be cleaned and or replaced completely.
+– Depending on test results for mold in your home, ductwork can be cleaned if there is no toxic mold and or replaced completely if toxic mold is found.
 If you are not sure what to do about testing click here.

-– Ductwork replacement and or cleaning should be done by a licensed AirConditioning Contractor who is NADCA certified.
+– Ductwork replacement and or cleaning should be done by a licensed AirConditioning Contractor who is NADCA certified and preferably also certified in mold remediation, especially if you have mold in your ducts.
 You can also check if a company is licensed by finding your state’s Department of Licensing and Regulation office.
 For example, if you live in TX you would look up a business here to see if they are licensed.
 If you live in FL you would click here.

-You can also look up their rating on the website for the Better Business Bureau.
+Looking up their rating on the website for the Better Business Bureau is also a good idea.
 There you will be able to read complaints filed against them and also see if they are an accredited business.

-– If you are going to contract someone to clean your ductwork please keep in mind that they will clean ducts by using brushes, a vacuum, negative air pressure and in some cases they will apply a fogging agent.
+– If you are going to contract someone to clean your ductwork please keep in mind that they will clean ducts by using brushes, a vacuum, and negative air pressure.
 A responsible contractor will set up a workspace by covering the floor and any furniture and belongings in and around the areas where they will be working.
-They will also be careful to not cross contaminate your space.
+They will also be careful to not cross-contaminate your space.

 – Cleaning the ductwork is not enough, however.
 Make sure that your Air Handler unit, coils and all electrical components are taken apart and cleaned outside of your home.
-Cleaning the ductwork and not the rest of the HVAC components is a total waste of money and not recommended as you will just recontaminate your home once your heating and or cooling is turned on.
+Cleaning the ductwork and not the rest of the HVAC components is a total waste of money and not recommended as you will just recirculate allergens in your home once your heating and or cooling is turned on.

 – Keeping a clean AC air filter for your home is super important.
-Changing your filter every 45 to 60 days is also very important.
+Changing your filter every 30 to 60 days is also very important.
 I can’t even begin to tell you the dozens of homes my husband saw last year that had massive fungal growth on the AC filter.
-We were searching for a new home and out of over 6 dozen homes, only one had a somewhat clean HVAC system.
+We were searching for a new home and out of dozens of homes, only one had a somewhat clean HVAC system.
 Sadly this is a problem all around the country due to lack of education and information by both landlords and tenants.
 In most cases, people don’t service their AC units and they never change the filter.
-A dirty and moldy filter is a dead give away that the landlord and or business owner does not service and maintain the HVAC system as needed.
+A dirty and moldy filter is a dead giveaway that the landlord and or business owner does not service and maintain the HVAC system or take care of the property as needed.
 To find your HVAC filter look for the return register and the air handler.
-The return register is usually a square or rectangular shaped grille that is on the wall or on the ceiling.
-The air handler is the part of your HVAC system that is inside of your of your home, it is where the air is cooled.
-The air handler can be tucked away in a closet, attic, crawlspace or basement.
+The return register is usually a square or rectangular-shaped grille that is on the wall or on the ceiling.
+The air handler is the part of your HVAC system that is inside of your home, it is where the air is cooled.
+The air handler can be tucked away in a closet, attic, crawlspace, or basement.

 These are just a few tips, for now, please check back often as I will be updating this post periodically.